 The TL21 Professional Development Programme: Main Features

-- The TL21 Programme is a workshop-based CPD programme that promotes innovative practice and professional learning communities in post-primary schools.
+- The TL21 Programme is a workshop based CPD programme that promotes innovative practice and professional learning communities in post-primary schools.
 It arose from the success of the initiatives pioneered by the TL21 Research & Development project 2003-07 and the TL21 Transfer Initiative 2008-12 (both funded by Atlantic Philanthropies).
-It is currently running as a partnership between National University of Ireland Maynooth, five Education Centres and Dublin & Dún Laoghaire Education and Training Board.
-There are 33 post-primary schools participating at present and there are plans to expand the Programme, especially in the Leinster region. .
+It is currently running as a partnership between Maynooth University and 9 Education Support Centres.
+In the 2019-2021 cycle 70+ schools and 400+ teachers and senior school leaders were actively involved.
+A new cycle of the programme (2021-2023) will begin in September 2021 and will run in the following Education Support Centres: Blackrock, Carrick-on-Shannon, Dublin West, Drumcondra, Kildare, Kilkenny, Laois, Limerick, Monaghan, Navan, West Cork and Wexford.

-- The active involvement of the school leadership (Principal/DP) is a requirement of a school’s participation.
-Our research over the last decade has shown that this is crucial in cultivating the school’s strengths in educational leadership and self-evaluation.
-Schools are not charged for participation.
+- The active involvement of the school leadership (Principal and/or DP) is a requirement of a school’s participation.
+Our research has consistently shown that this is crucial in cultivating the school’s strengths in educational leadership and self-evaluation.

 - The research dimension of the TL21 model ensures that CPD for teachers is research-informed, as recommended by EU Commission and OECD; but research-informed in a highly practical sense.
 The programme brings together key insights from international educational research with the action research initiatives of Irish teachers and school leaders to enrich the quality of learning and teaching in participating schools.